azuqua/jwt-redis-session/README.md

 		secret: secret,
 		keyspace: "sess:", // this is the default if not specified
 		maxAge: 86400, // session TTL in seconds, this is the default
-		algorithm: "HS256" // hashing algorithm to use, this is the default (SHA-256) }));
+		algorithm: "HS256", // hashing algorithm to use, this is the default (SHA-256)
+		requestKey: "session" // the key under which all JWT data will be stored, this is the default but you're free to change this if you need to run this middleware with express-session
+	}));

 	// create a few CRUD routes on the app to demonstrate session usage